25 Rules for Buying Hand Knotted Rugs

 15. A Hand Knotted Rug Can be an Investment Piece

-16. Due to Their Investment Potential, Hand Knotted Rugs Demand a Higher Price
+16. Hand Knotted Rugs Demand a Higher Price

 17. Do You Want to Go Custom or in Stock?